SEND Inspection and Written Statement of Action

 - Improving communication

-- Timeliness of Education Health and Care Plans
+- Timeliness and quality of Education Health and Care Plans

 - Improving support for children with Autism